mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 but may be spores, dust or even a large object such as a strange monument made from a toxic metal.

 Some creatures (and certain weapons) spray a noxious chemical at enemies.
 Such a spray must hit the target, usually in the face.
-This requires an attack roll and is ineffective against Travellers wearing a full- face helmet or mask, although a coating of liquid can make it hard to see.
+This requires an attack roll and is ineffective against Travellers wearing a full-face helmet or mask, although a coating of liquid can make it hard to see.

 Other gases require only contact with eyes to have some effect, e.g. tear gas.
 A Traveller in a sealed suit